 Yes, financial aid is available to those who are active students in a Maranatha degree program.
 Qualification is determined by the federal government.
 Students applying for financial aid must complete a Free Application for Federal Student Aid (FAFSA).
-Submit your FAFSA as soon as possible after January 1 of the year you plan to attend.
+Submit your FAFSA as soon as possible according to the following timeline:

-First, apply online for a Federal Personal Identification Number (PIN).
-The PIN will allow you to electronically sign the FAFSA.
-If you are a dependent student, your parents will need to apply for a PIN also.
+First, apply online for a Federal Student Aid ID (FSAID).
+The FSAID will allow you to electronically sign the FAFSA.
+If you are a dependent student, your parent must also apply for an FSAID.

 Financial Aid Office: 920-206-2318

 Our online courses, designed to keep you motivated and move through classes, are taught in 8-week, 12-week, and 16-week sessions.
 Although you can frequently work ahead on assignments, regular deadlines (similar to a class structure) help you to stay focused on the current discussion and keep you moving through the content as a group and not an individual.